amaneth/image-calssification/README.md

 Refer to this [link](https://www.kaggle.com/competitions/dogs-vs-cats/data) to get the data.

 # Run the project #
-In this project, we have two steps: training and predicting.
+In this project, I have two steps: training and predicting.
 In the predict step, you can upload any image from your laptop and predict it.
 Let's show you how to run the project.

 If you do not have venv package, please refer to this [link](https://linuxize.com/post/how-to-create-python-virtual-environments-on-ubuntu-18-04/)
 </br>